Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 When she was finally ready, the bride and groom had their first look in front of the house.
 Then I staged the bridal party and family pictures, taking advantage of this unique home.

 Emily, who knew what she wanted, had scouted another very lovely home (The Scandinavian Inn) and negotiated with the owner to access it for a few minutes.
+If, like Emily, you want to take advantage of the other Victorian house, you could have a look at the Sacred Clay Inn.

 Thus we ended up taking pictures on a kind of gazebo nestled on the top of the house.

 It’s not easy to relax just before their ceremony.
-Nevertheless the engagement pictures taken in front of their wedding photographer’s camera, and the experience they gained, helped them to quickly have good images.
+Nevertheless, the engagement pictures taken in front of their wedding photographer‘s camera and the experience they gained helped them to quickly have good images.

-Berwood Hill for Your One-Lifetime Event
+Berwood Hill for Your Once-in-a-Lifetime Event

+The property features a spacious lawn with an open view of the valley, where the guests enjoyed yard games if they were not enjoying the patio.
 The main reception room itself is located inside a rehabilitated building that was previously probably a warehouse.
-It’s a large room with nice ground waxed concrete cover with a wood timber frame.
-It offers an open view on the valley through glass doors.
-Finally, the interior decoration is an accumulation of different kinds of styles: some European paintings, lampshade, vintage bright ceiling glass lights, LED bulbs garland, wood panels, etc.
+It’s a large room with nice polished concrete floors covered with a wood timber frame.
+It offers an open view of the valley through glass doors.
+Finally, the interior decoration is an accumulation of different kinds of styles: some European paintings, lampshades, vintage bright ceiling glass lights, LED bulb garlands, wood panels, etc. Thus it has the charm of an antique dealer’s shop!

-Wedding Ceremony at the Berwood Hill
+Wedding Ceremony at Berwood Hill

+The bride had decided to have an outdoor ceremony with two symbolic rituals.
+They decided to confine a bottle of wine in a box for the future and plant a tree that symbolizes their love.
 When we arrived, all the chairs were already installed in the garden, as well as all the decorations.
 At the entrance of the garden, a big sign indicated to the guests to sit on both sides, explaining that people were gathered to celebrate love and not to choose a family.

+Then the officiant (a friend) celebrated the ritual.
+The best man read a short text, after which the bride and groom exchanged their rings.
 They were introduced as a married couple!
-The husband and wife kissed, and walked down the aisle to the Berwood Hill porch where they set up a receiving line.
+The husband and wife kissed and walked down the aisle to the Berwood Hill porch where they set up a receiving line.
+After greeting every guest for coming, the entire bridal party escaped to the Habberstad.

 Getaway during the cocktail hour

 The initial plan was that the bridal party would escape during the cocktail hour.
-After a quick stop at the Habberstad Inn to sign the marriage certificate, they were supposed to go to a bar in downtown.
-After having fun they would finally have gone back to the venue using a horse carriage.
+After a quick stop at the Habberstad Inn to sign the marriage certificate, they were supposed to go to a bar downtown.
+After having fun, they would finally have gone back to the venue using a horse carriage.

-Horse Carriage, an Amish’s Specialty
+Horse Carriage, an Amish Specialty

-Indeed, after the Bridal party opened a bottle of champagne and the witnesses signed the certificate, the bride and the groom discovered that the horse carriage (which was supposed to pick them up) was lost.
+You might know that Harmony, MN, hosts a large Amish community.
+Some Amish offer their vintage carriage services for weddings.
+Unfortunately, things didn’t happen as expected.
+Indeed, after the bridal party opened a bottle of champagne and the witnesses signed the certificate, the bride and groom discovered that the horse carriage (which was supposed to pick them up) was lost.
 That’s the problem when you hire some Amish with their horses!
 They might not understand everything and not be on time.
+So, the bridal party ended up driving to the horse carriage and then went back directly to the Berwood Hill Inn for their grand entrance.

 Sunset